eclipse-tractusx/eclipse-tractusx.github.io/docs-kits/kits/DCM-Kit/page_development-view.md

 Multiple `WeekBasedMaterialDemand` aspects MAY be provided in one transfer as a JSON list.
 If only one `WeekBasedMaterialDemand` aspect is provided, it MUST be as list with one entry.

 The current week is denominated as N=0, the next week as N=1, the week after the next week as N=2 and so on.
 The data series in the `WeekBasedMaterialDemand` SHOULD start from week N=2.
 The dataset MUST include at least one week, where N>1 and MUST NOT contain duplicate weeks.
 Weeks N=0 and N=1 MAY be included.
 If demand changes, the entire dataset MUST be provided again, avoiding inconsistent or incomplete data.
 The new dataset might contain additional data or less data then the previous version of the same dataset.
 This includes the possibility that a `demandSeries` might have been removed entirely.
 Each `WeekBasedMaterialDemand` object MUST be unique for a given `supplier`, `customer` and `materialNumberCustomer` combination.
-This means that customers need to agregate demands from all their factories before providing them to suppliers as a single `WeekBasedMaterialDemand`.
+This means that customers need to aggregate demands from all their factories before providing them to suppliers as a single `WeekBasedMaterialDemand`.

 If a week's demand is zero (value = `0`), it MUST be explicitly stated and included in the `WeekBasedMaterialDemand`, unknown demands (value = `null`) SHOULD be omitted.